top of page

 Settle into a quiet space and turn your attention to God and to your heart.
 Take a moment to ask God to meet you in this imaginative prayer.
 What is your journey like now: the landscape and terrain?
 Dark or light?
 Weather?
 Obstacles?
 What burdens do you carry?
 And what is your sense of God when you attend to God?

 It is spring along the trail.
-The last month has been a challenging mix of hopeful spring warmth and damp cold days.
+The last month has been a challenging mix of hopeful spring warmth and damp cold days that feel more like the harsh weather of winter.
 My schedule is full, the “to do” list is long, and the needs around me are significant.
-I have a knot in my stomach that will not release as I seek to think well, keep up with the tasks, and persevere.
-But anxiety seems to have a grip on me.
-I keep trying to release the weighty concerns, but the knot remains.
+I have a knot in my stomach that will not release as I seek to keep up with the tasks and persevere.
+Anxiety has a grip on me.

 The path has been up and down, rocky and meandering.
 I have no clear sense of where we